 Disney’s Caribbean Beach Resort is a popular island inspired moderate resort at Disney World.
 The popularity of this resort will grow even more once the Disney Skyliner transportation system becomes operational.
 Take a virtual tour of our Disney’s Caribbean Beach Resort standard view room and this relaxed island oasis resort at Disney World.

-Disney’s Caribbean Beach Club is considered an Epcot area resort.
+Disney’s Caribbean Beach Resort is considered an Epcot area resort and is within walking distance of Disney’s Riviera Resort.

 Caribbean Beach Resort Overview